-In The Forest is the theme this July, this is your chance to pixel all those little woodland critters, plants, flowers, and trees, etc.!
+Under the Sea is the theme this August, this is your chance to pixel all those little ocean critters, etc!!!

-Congratulations, Emilie!
+Congratulations, Luana!
 Thankyou for being such a great member here at Teahouse, and for all your hard work and dedication!

 Pixel Contest Winner

 Collaborative Fruit Tree Reveal

 Click the thumbnail below to be taken to the Reveal Page:

 August is Happiness Happens Month